- Natural Gas:5.2745+0.0925+1.79%

 - How do I deposit in Nadex account? – You can deposit most easily via debit card or ACH.
 Nadex also accepts bank wire transfers and paper checks.

 - How do I withdraw money from Nadex? – You can withdraw via debit card, ACH, or wire transfer.

 - How do I open an account with Nadex? – You can most easily open a new account online at the Nadex website.
 The process takes about five minutes if you have all required information handy.
-You can also open a new account by phone with the assistance of a Nadex Account Specialist.

 - Does Nadex offer margin accounts? – No

 - Are funds at Nadex secured or insured? – Cash in a Nadex account is held on deposit at two large FDIC insured banks.
 Funds are not comingled with Nadex operational funds.
 There is no additional account insurance.